Metric System of Measurement

 (Correctly called "SI")

 The metric system is a system of measuring.
-It has three basic units:
+It has three main units:

 |m||the meter for length|